1

 What degree do I need for utilization review?

 Utilization review professionals typically need at least a bachelor's degree in healthcare, nursing, health administration, or a related field.
-Many employers prefer candidates with a background in nursing or healthcare management, and some roles may require licensure or certification such as the Certified Professional in Healthcare Quality (CPHQ).
+Many employers prefer candidates with a registered nurse (RN) license or relevant certifications, such as the Certified Professional in Healthcare Quality (CPHQ).
+Having strong clinical knowledge and familiarity with medical records and insurance processes is also important.

 What is the difference between Utilization Review Salary vs Case Manager Salary?